stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 ```

 We will then create another `invoke` that repeats the calls for the `W3`
-fields, but with the different values of scalar literals for setting the
+fields, but with the different values of scalar literals for initialising
-`field1_w3_in` and `field2_w3_in`.
-Unlike in the [Part 1](../part1) of
+the fields `field1_w3_in` and `field2_w3_in`.

-this tutorial, there is no need for the different versions of kernels
+**Note** that, unlike in the [Part 1](../part1) of this tutorial, there is no
-depending on the function space of the kernel arguments.
+need for the different versions of kernels depending on the function space of the
+kernel arguments.

 The completed algorithm can be found in the [Solutions of Part 2 directory](
 ../solutions/part2).